 When I told a friend I did this, his reaction was surprising.
-He said “you’re going to get yourself killed doing that”.
+He said, “you’re going to get yourself killed doing that”.
 This could happen I suppose, but someone could kill you walking down the street.
 I feel like sometimes one example of someone being harmed during an exchange grabs the headlines and scares people out of attempting to sell things, rather than throw them away.

 However, there are ways to take precautions before you try to start selling your used things online IF you are meeting the buyer in person.
 These tips don’t apply if you are shipping things to people.

 3.)
-Lie – If options one and two are not possible, be sure to mention to the buyer via email or text that you have to wait until a time when your husband/wife is home (even if you aren’t married).
+Lie – If options one and two are not possible, be sure to mention to the interested buyer via email or text that you have to wait until a time when your husband/wife is home (even if you aren’t married).
 Chances are if someone is planning to kill you instead of buying your chair, they will back out if it’s clear that you are not going to be home alone.

 4.)
 Use Friends and Neighbors – If you have someone coming over to make a purchase, call your neighbor and give them a heads up.
 If they know you are expecting someone they can be on the lookout if something strange happens.
 If you don’t have any good neighbors, telephone a friend and tell them to check on you in 5 minutes.

-Best Places to Sell Used furniture Online
+Best Sites to Sell Used Furniture Online

 1. Selling Furniture on Facebook Marketplace

-Since I started using Facebook marketplace my ability to sell items has grown by leaps and bounds.
+Since I started using Facebook online marketplace my ability to sell items has grown by leaps and bounds.
 I sold this bamboo chair in 30 minutes for more than I listed it for.

 Facebook also has “groups” you can sell through.
 For example, your neighborhood may have a group where you can join and only market your things to others in the group.
-I tried this early on, but didn’t find a lot of success with this option.
+I tried this early on but didn’t find a lot of success with this option.
 I listed something but I didn’t get a single request for more information.